 Looking ahead, In the Kitchen with CEWT’s second episode promises to be exciting.

-On February 25, chef John Baker, will be hosting a livestream cooking class teaching you how to make a classic Indian dish, Butter Chicken.
-You won’t want to miss it!
+On February 18, chef John Baker will be hosting a livestream cooking class teaching you how to make a classic Indian dish, Butter Chicken.
+Learn how to cook this delicious dish from the comfort of your own kitchen!

 As this class will be livestreamed, you can watch Baker as he cooks, ask questions, and even cook along!
 And if you aren’t able to attend the class, an archive of the class will be hosted on YouTube, so you can make it whenever inspiration strikes-- that also means you can remake Butter Chicken to your heart’s content!